All Episodes

 This defines them.

-President Sendavos making history.
+President Sandavos making history.

-Uh Japan and the deal with Mexico and the deal with Canada and our Western European allies and all the promises he's kept.
+Like last week, he made history with the deal with China and the deal with, oh, let's see, Japan and the deal with Mexico and the deal with Canada and our Western European allies and all the promises he's kept.

-You know, now what is this really all about?
+You know, what is this really all about?

 They never accepted the results of the last election.

-287 days, you we the people can shock the world again.
+287 days, you, we, the people, can shock the world again.

 The other fact witness that should be on the other side and answering questions is the congenital liar Schiff.